BayoDev/nbz-80-moz/README.md

 # <div align='center'> MO-Z replica</div>

 # ⚠️ The original software is now recovered!
-This may still be helpful for use wihtout an 8251 ic installed ⚠️
+This may still be helpful for use without an 8251 ic installed ⚠️

 <div align='center'>